 When can I start working as a door supervisor?

 You cannot work as a door supervisor in the security industry till the time you have your license with you.
 The training takes four days, after four days it takes around five days for your results to come in.
 Once your results are available and you have qualified you can apply for the license.
 The Licence normally comes within 25 working days.

-The course is set at level 2 that means it is an entry level qualification.
+The course is set at level 2 which means it is an entry-level qualification.
 Although there are no specific requirements to attend the training.
 However, you are expected to have a working knowledge of English.
 Ninety percent of the learners qualify in the first attempt.

 You can take a resit, for that you don’t need to come for all four days.
 You will just come and resit the exam for the module that you have failed.